No Proof Class Action Settlements That Paid Out Money Recently

 In a no-proof class action, the settlement is generally structured in a way that compensates all class members equally or based on a predetermined formula, without requiring individualized verification.
 Instead of each class action member submitting proof of their injury or loss, the focus is on broader evidence that the offending company's conduct affected a large number of people in a similar way.
 Class action settlement members may simply need to submit a claim form with basic information, such as their identity and, in some cases, an attestation that they were affected by the company that has done something allegedly wrong or illegal.

-Why Class Actions are No Proof Required
+Why Class Actions Are No-Proof Required

 Data Availability: When the defendant company has extensive sales records or other data to verify claims, individual consumers may not need to provide proof.